-Exclusive ownership of IPRs has frequently been claimed by the high-income partners (including bilateral or multilateral organisations) in research contracts.
+Exclusive ownership of IPRs has frequently been claimed by the high-income partners in research contracts.
 Similarly, IPRs, when used inappropriately, may hinder the development of local research capacities through, for example, preventing open access to research results.
 On this reading, one could assume that the exercise of IPRs is invariably bad for the LMIC partner.
 However, as significant research results begin to emerge from LMICs, the protection of IP created by LMICs becomes more important.